tiserett/tiserett/README.md

 # 💫 About Me:
-I am a self-taught Full-Stack Developer.<br>1 year of practice in Web Development.
+I am a self-taught Full-Stack Developer.<br>More then a year in Development.

 ## 🌐 Contact me via: